 According to the above reaction, NaOH has two ions Na+ and OH–, when they react with HCl then OH– accepts H+ from HCl to form H2O.

-So, NaOH ion accepting the proton or hydrogen ion from another compound, and according to this theory, NaOH will act as a Bronsted-Lowry base since it accepting the proton and HCl will act as a Bronsted-Lowry acid since it donating the proton.
+So, the NaOH ion accepts the proton or hydrogen ion from another compound, and according to this theory, NaOH will act as a Bronsted-Lowry base since it accepts the proton and HCl will act as a Bronsted-Lowry acid since it donates the proton.

 Here comes the most important concept of acid and base.
 According to the lewis theory, a compound is said to be acid when it accepts the pair of electrons and a compound is said to be base when it donates the pair of electrons.

 It means Lewis acid is a compound that has a deficiency of electrons that’s why they are electron-pair acceptors and lewis’s base is a compound that is rich in electrons so, they are electron-pair donors.

 As NaOH contains OH– ion that has three lone pairs of electrons and it can easily donate these pairs of electrons to form a covalent bond with another compound acceptor.

 So, we can say NaOH is lewis’s base also.

 Is Sodium hydroxide(NaOH) a strong or weak base?